magoo/risk-measurement/content/en/docs/examples/breach-impact.md

 - [x] Are we counting costs imposed to others (imposed risk)?
 - [x] Are we also speculating on legal costs?
 - [x] Are we talking about operational costs?
-- [x] Do sales and growth from reptuation hits and future business losses count?
+- [x] Do sales and growth from reputation hits and future business losses count?

 ## Example forecasts